icodeitnl/Data-Analysis-and-Visualisation/README.md

 <img src="https://github.com/icodeitnl/Data-Analysis-and-Visualisation/blob/master/MonthlySales.png"/>

-**Average Revenue Per Order** is an important indicator of the business wellbeing. *December 2016* was marked by the most modest **average revenue** of *10 reais*.
-The highest average *of 156 reais* was reached in *September 2017* and the average revenue per order is *130 reais*.
+**Average Revenue Per Order** is an important indicator of the business wellbeing. *December 2016* was marked by the most modest **average revenue** of *10 BRL*.
+The highest average *of 156 BRL* was reached in *September 2017* and the average revenue per order is *130 BRL*.

 <img src="https://github.com/icodeitnl/Data-Analysis-and-Visualisation/blob/master/AverageRevenuePerOrder.png"/>

 To explore business growth opportunities, the management needs to know its **loyal customer rate**.
 In order to do this, first, we should try to plot on the graph **new and old customers**.
 The pattern of the plot resembles *monthly revenue* graph.
-It also reveals that new clients brought almost all of the business revenue. *June 2018* brought *29.87k reais* in revenue by old customers comparing to *945.20k reais* by the new ones.
+It also reveals that new clients brought almost all of the business revenue. *June 2018* brought *29.87k BRL* in revenue by old customers comparing to *945.20k BRL* by the new ones.

 <img src="https://github.com/icodeitnl/Data-Analysis-and-Visualisation/blob/master/NewAndOldCustomers.png"/>